maoriko/python/Functions/README.md

 the second value is low
 print all values from the top to the lower print only if the higher value is bigger then the lower.

+## Exercise number3
+Write a function whom gets 3 params: min max amount the function need to return an array in the len of the amount with random numbers from min param

+with code execution:
+the program asks how many values to generate, min range and max range. call the function multiple times with different value.